Business Rates for Holiday Let Accommodation

 Rules from 1 April 2023

-- actually let for at least 70 days in the last 12 months
+- actually let commercially for 70 nights or more in the previous year.

 There are different rules for properties in Wales and Scotland.